Sierra Gorda: Climate

 The climate of the region depends on elevation and that the mountains form a natural barrier against the main source of moisture, the Gulf of Mexico.
 The east side of the mountains gets significant more rainfall than the west, in the form of orographic precipitation and clouds as the moisture-laden winds from the Gulf of Mexico ascend the mountain slopes.
 Forests and even rainforests are found in the east, while the west is dominated by desert and near desert conditions.
 In the east, mornings in the high mountain areas usually bring cloud cover and fog.
 The most moisture falls in the northeastern edges of the regions, where it merges into La Huasteca proper, in San Luis Potosí and Hidalgo.
 In the entire region, the coldest temperatures occur between December and January, with high temperatures in April and May.
 Temperatures vary widely depending on elevation with an annual average of 13 °C in the higher elevations such as Pinal de Amoles to 24 °C in lower areas such as Jalpan.
 In the highest elevations, frosts and freezes are not uncommon.
 In 2010, the Sierra Gorda had it first significant snowfall in eighteen years in the municipality of Pinal de Amoles, with temperatures of −4 °C. In some places, the cover was 15 cm deep.

 Ecology

-Because of its great variety of ecosystems, the Sierra Gorda has one of the diverse ecologies in Mexico, with one of the largest number of species of plants and animals.
+Because of its great variety of ecosystems, the Sierra Gorda has one of the most diverse ecologies in Mexico, with one of the largest number of species of plants and animals.

 The micro-environments of the region range from conifer forests, oak forests, mostly found on mountain peaks, banana and sugar cane fields in the deeper canyons.
 On the east side, there are deciduous forests.
 On the west side, bordering the Mexican Plateau, there are desert and semi desert conditions, with a variety of cacti and arid scrub brush.